How can I ignore a finding?¶

 # Scripts used to run tools: bin/**/* # Configuration for tools: config/**/*

-How can prevent scanner failures from impacting my pipelines¶
+How to prevent scanner failures from impacting my pipelines?¶

 --ignore-failures command line option or set the